programminghistorian/ph-submissions/en/drafts/originals/linear-regression.md

 | 3499  | appreciation | TRUE     | -34.41473242 |

 Note that, for this DataFrame, the lowest coefficients (and therefore mostnimformative to the model) are at the bottom of the list, meaning that terms like _appreciation_, _discussion_, and _capt_ are more suggestive of an earlier publication date than _enhance_ or _salon_.
 When it comes to interpreting these term coefficients, all the caveats from above are applicable.
 Nevertheless, again we see some terms that raise questions.
 Was the word _unpublished_ associated with reviews of earlier years because unpublished reviews were more likely to be reviewed?
 Does the word _appreciation_ refer to the genre known as an appreciation and, if so, were these more common at the turn of the century?
 Does the presence of the term _uncommon_ in some reviews suggest the declining use of _uncommon_ as a compliment meaning 'remarkably great' or 'exceptional in kind or quality', especially when describing a person's moral character?[^33] Each of these questions is one of many threads we might pull.

+Now move on to [Logistic Regression analysis with scikit-learn](/en/lessons/logistic-regression).

 # End Notes